PedroPLopes1/SSRT/README.md

 This project is licensed under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.](https://creativecommons.org/publicdomain/zero/1.0/deed.en)

 ## Credits
 The addon script were developed by the talented 3D artist Gabriel Saretti.
-Check out [his work on Instagram](https://www.instagram.com/gabriel.saretti/).
+Check out his work on [Instagram](https://www.instagram.com/gabriel.saretti/) and [Patreon](https://www.patreon.com/Gabriel_saretti).

 ## Acknowledgments
 Special thanks to the developers and contributors of Blender and the Eevee render engine for providing a powerful and flexible platform for real-time rendering.